mirego/elixir-boilerplate/BOILERPLATE_README.md

 ### Database

-To avoid running PostgreSQL locally on your macine, a `docker-compose.yml` file is included to be able start a PostgreSQL server in a Docker container with `make dev-start-postgresql`.
+To avoid running PostgreSQL locally on your machine, a `docker-compose.yml` file is included to be able start a PostgreSQL server in a Docker container with `make dev-start-postgresql`.

 ### Tests